Karlatemp/maven-central-publish/README.md

    {
       // NOTE: Don't write comments into your file.

       // Don't drop line breaks.
-A empty line is required for gradle to read the key "key": "-----BEGIN PGP PRIVATE KEY BLOCK-----\n\n.....\n-----END PGP PRIVATE KEY BLOCK-----", "keyPassword": "The Password Of Your Key",
+An empty line is required for gradle to read the key "key": "-----BEGIN PGP PRIVATE KEY BLOCK-----\n\n.....\n-----END PGP PRIVATE KEY BLOCK-----", "keyPassword": "The Password Of Your Key",
       // Optional.
 This field is optional.
 Used when you want to use a sub key to sign publications